 Carclaze School prides itself on providing an inclusive environment for all pupils, including those with Special Educational Needs and Disabilities (SEND).
-Every child at Carclaze has the opportunity to follow all subjects in the primary curriculum and access all areas in the early years foundation stage, the planning and delivery of which is adapted by our talented teaching team.
+Every child at Carclaze has the opportunity to follow all subjects in the primary curriculum and access all areas in the early years foundation stage, the planning and delivery of which is differentiated by our talented teaching team.

-Reading is at the heart of everything, and children experience a rich literacy experience through the magic of stories.
+The Novel study approach is used to enrich children's literacy experience through the magic of stories.
 All our children can enjoy and participate in a broad and exciting curriculum with additional extra-curricular activities such as educational visits, residential trips, and after-school clubs available to engage their interest and develop pupils' social, academic and physical skills.